-Types of Bad Weather
+Types of Bad Weather in Arizona

 As a driver, one must learn to deal with many different types of situations including handling bad weather.
 There are four seasons throughout the year but there are many more different types of weather conditions a driver can expect to deal with.

 Unfortunately weather conditions are not something that can be easily predicted and a motorist can go from driving in sunny weather to rainy conditions in no time.